MicrosoftDocs/fabric-docs/docs/real-time-intelligence/user-flow-5.md

 You can audit or monitor workspace level activity through Fabric system events available in the Real-time hub.
-You can stream these events to an event stream and send it to a custom application through the event stream.
+You can stream these events to an eventstream and send it to a custom application through the event stream.